eventflow/EventFlow/MIGRATION_GUIDE.md

   This allows for connection strings to be fetched runtime from external sources.

+- **Event upgraders are now async and works with the read model populator:** In version 0.x, event upgraders aren't applied when events are loaded and re-populated to read models using the `IReadModelPopulator`.
+This is fixed for version 1.x, which properly will require some change to upgraders if the re-population feature is used.

 ## Changes to supported .NET versions

 With the 1.x release, EventFlow limits the amount of supported .NET versions, to